aleksanderkoder/OzonAlerts/README.md

  The seventh and eight parameters *"onConfirm"* (optional) and *"onCancel"* (optional) controls what should happen when each of the two dialog buttons are pressed.
  These parameters take a function containing whatever code you want.
   - See the "advanced usage" example under the *Usage* section for an exact example of how these parameters can be used.

+## Visual customization

+The alerts can be easily customized via the *OzoneAlerts.css* style sheet.
+This requires basic knowledge of CSS, however.

 ## Dependencies
   - Font Awesome (https://fontawesome.com/) - Needed for icons to appear.
 Include it within the head tag of your HTML.